Access4all/adg/pages/code-examples/interactive-javascript-and-widgets/what-is-a-proof-of-concept/README.md

 ---
 layout: layout
-title: "What is a "Proof of concept"?"
+title: "What is a \"Proof of concept\"?"
 ---

 # What is a "Proof of concept"?